palacaze/sigslot/readme.md

 #### Coping with function with default arguments

 Default arguments are not part of the function type signature, and can be redefined, so they are really difficult to deal with.
-When connecting a slot to a signal, the library determines if the supplied callable can be invoked with the signal argument types, but at this point the existence of default function arguments it unknown so there may be a mismatch in the number of arguments.
+When connecting a slot to a signal, the library determines if the supplied callable can be invoked with the signal argument types, but at this point the existence of default function arguments is unknown so there might be a mismatch in the number of arguments.

-The simplest way of dealing with this use case would be to create a bind adapter, in fact we can even make it quite generic like so (I know, booo, a macro!):
+A simple work around for this use case would is to create a bind adapter, in fact we can even make it quite generic like so:

 ```cpp
 #include <sigslot/signal.hpp>